 Debi was born in Georgia.
-In 1964, after her dad, Lewis Hamlin Jr., lead trumpeter, Chief Arranger, and band leader, left James Brown and the Famous Flames, the family moved to Baltimore, Maryland where she attended Belmont Elementary, and learned to play the flute under the tutelage of her dad, Faye Carmichael.
+In 1964, after her dad, Lewis Hamlin Jr., lead trumpeter, Chief Arranger, and band leader, left James Brown and the Famous Flames, the family moved to Baltimore, Maryland where she attended Belmont Elementary, and learned to play the flute under the tutelage of her dad, and Faye Carmichael.
 Debi competed in the Peabody Institute's Solo Festival earning the highest score of "1" for her performance of Frank Joseph Haydn's "Sonata #7 in D Major."
 Continuing to study the flute, she attended Edgecombe Elementary, Pimlico Jr. High, and graduated from Forest Park Senior High in 1975.

 In 1985, Debi left Macon for Atlanta, Georgia where, under the guidance of Isaac Hayes, she performed and joined the Atlanta Song Writer's Association receiving acclaim for her performance of "You Should Know," co-written and arranged by sister/producer, Devin Christy.
 She later recorded a demo; a collection of standard and R&B tunes with her dad in Silver Spring, Maryland.
 In 1986, Debi met Oscar Richardson, President of PMP Records in New York, who, after hearing the demo, offered her a lucrative recording contract.
 In 1986, she moved to New York where she recorded and performed for five years on the PMP Label :(1) Visions; (2) Windmill of Love; and (3) Hypnotized.
-It was also when an artist at PMP that Debi learned the "business" of music, ultimately becoming the company's Executive Vice-President and Producer.
+It was also while an artist at PMP that Debi learned the "business" of music, ultimately becoming the company's Executive Vice-President and Producer.

 After graduating with the Ph.D. from Duke in 2004, Dr. Hamlin was appointed Assistant Professor of History at North Carolina Central University in Durham, North Carolina.
 While there she taught the first course on the writings of John Hope Franklin, "Race and History": Reading John Hope Franklin," a course which she continues to teach on occasion.
-She later served as Academic Advisor at Fort Valley State University, and Adjunct Professor of History at Gordon State College.
-In 2009, Dr. Hamlin recorded a second demo for a forthcoming album, "My Favorite Things," and wrote CD reviews for the Baltimore Jazz Alliance.
+She later served as Academic Advisor at Fort Valley State University, and Adjunct Professor of History at Gordon State College (2007-8).
+In 2009, Dr. Hamlin recorded a second album, "My Favorite Things," and published cirtical CD reviews for the Baltimore Jazz Alliance.

-In 2010, Dr. Hamlin relocated to Los Angeles, California where she founded the BRONZeTONE CENTER for Music & History, where she and her staff "bring the mix" by serving up music and history in a way that both informs and inspires.
+In 2010, Dr. Hamlin relocated to Los Angeles, California where she founded the BronzeTone Center for Music & History, an organization through which she and her staff "bring the mix" by serving up music and history in a way that both informs and inspires.
 Dr. Debi Hamlin has worked with some of the greatest talents in the music industry, including but not limited to, Isaac Hayes, Freddie Cole, Mose Davis, the Lewis Hamlin Orchestra, and has appeared at the Apollo Theatre, Sweetwaters, Baby Grand, Lucy's, and the Celebrity Clubs in New York; Odell's, Martin's West, and the Palladium in Baltimore, Md.; New Directions, Grants, Macon Coliseum, and JD's Touch of Class in Macon, Georgia; and the Los Angeles Public Library and City Club in Los Angeles, California.
 She made her debut television appearance in 1989 on the former "Dance Connection," an entertainment show that aired in the Balto-DC area hosted by music/radio legend, "Moon Man."